ryankeleti/ega/README.md

-# ega
+# EGA I

-amateur translation (French to English) of A. Grothendieck's EGA.
+amateur translation (French to English) of A. Grothendieck's EGA I.
 S’il-vous plaît pardonnez-nous, Grothendieck.

 to compile, `make book`, `make pdfs`, or `make all`.